b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Jaredites.md

 When the combined forces of Mordor siege against Minas Tirith, we see an imposing fortress being attacked by numerous footsoldiers comprising of a variety of unified factions and species' that I won't try to list (or spell.)
 [Exact numbers](https://lotr.fandom.com/wiki/Battle_of_the_Pelennor_Fields) aren't explicit, but the invading forces under Mordor number from [18,000 +](https://tolkiengateway.net/wiki/Battle_of_the_Pelennor_Fields) to [tens of thousands](https://en.wikipedia.org/wiki/Battle_of_the_Pelennor_Fields).
 I don't know what's a reasonable estimation.
 Thirty thousand, maybe?
 How many tens of thousands would you guesstimate to be visible in the above image?
 Arguably a *smaller number than two million*.

-If I were to generously round up the Battle of the Pelennor Fields' invading forces to be fifty thousand, we'd have to conclude that the Book of Mormon depicts a battle with ~~casualties~~ *deaths* `2,000,000/50,000 = 40` times larger.
+If I were to generously round up the Battle of the Pelennor Fields' invading forces to be fifty thousand, we'd have to conclude that the Book of Mormon depicts a battle with ~~casualties~~ *deaths* `2,000,000 ÷ 50,000 = 40` times larger.

 How big of an army would you need to end two million lives?
 2.1 million?
-Don't forget that since this is a big number that my lizard-brain doesn't like, just adding that decimal for a numeric advantage is *one hundred thousand* additional soldiers; twice that of an arbitrary guesstimation of Minas Tirith's invading force.
+Don't forget that since this is a big number that my lizard-brain doesn't like, just adding that one decimal for a numeric advantage is *one hundred thousand* additional soldiers; twice that of an arbitrary guesstimation of Minas Tirith's invading force.
 Two million died *on one side*.
 How many died on the other side?
 Assuming they were comparably matched, this means we should see a battlefield with ostensibly *four million corpses* of fallen soldiers.

 Yet there is not one scrap of evidence to be found.